 s

-Best for: Photography clubs, yearbook teams, or artsy classrooms.
+Best for: Photography clubs, yearbook teams, or creative classrooms.

 s